Kotlin/KEEP/proposals/stdlib/string-to-number.md

     * `String.tryToInt()`
     * `String.tryParseInt()`
 * Difference between JDK6 and JDK8 in allowing the leading `+` sign.
+* Returning nullable number introduces boxing which may be wasteful.
 * Future Binary compatibility
-    * Other proposed enchansments to the `toInt()` functions ([KT-8286](https://youtrack.jetbrains.com/issue/KT-8286), [KT-9374](https://youtrack.jetbrains.com/issue/KT-9374)) will be harder to implement without braking binary compatibility after this propolsal is in the release
+    * Other proposed enhancements to the `toInt()` functions ([KT-8286](https://youtrack.jetbrains.com/issue/KT-8286), [KT-9374](https://youtrack.jetbrains.com/issue/KT-9374)) will be harder to implement without breaking binary compatibility after this proposal is in the release.

 ## Future advancements

+* Provide string-to-number conversions in the specified base.
-* Provide the same API in Kotlin JS Standard Library
+* Provide the same API in Kotlin JS Standard Library.